pagkly/Zed/Investopedia3/What Are External Economies of Scale.md

 What Are External Economies of Scale?
 ## What Are External Economies of Scale?

 External economies of scale occur outside of an individual company but within the same industry.
-Remember that in economics, [economies of scale](https://www.investopedia.com/insights/what-are-economies-of-scale/) mean that the more units a business produces, the less it costs to produce each unit.
+Remember that in economics, [[economies of scale]](https://www.investopedia.com/insights/what-are-economies-of-scale/) mean that the more units a business produces, the less it costs to produce each unit.

 _External_ economies of scale describe similar conditions, only for an entire industry instead of a company.
 For example, if a city creates a better transportation network to service a particular industry, then all companies in that industry will benefit from the new transportation network, and experience decreased production costs.

 As an industry grows larger or becomes clustered in one location—as with, say, the banking and financial services in New York or London—than the average costs of doing business within that industry over the long run become lower, and we have external economies of scale.
 With external economies, costs also may fall because of increased specialization, better training of workers, faster innovation, or shared supplier relationships.
-These factors are typically referred to as positive [externalities](https://www.investopedia.com/terms/e/externality.asp); industry-level negative externalities are called external [diseconomies](https://www.investopedia.com/ask/answers/060115/what-difference-between-external-economies-and-external-diseconomies.asp).
+These factors are typically referred to as positive [[externalities]](https://www.investopedia.com/terms/e/externality.asp); industry-level negative externalities are called external [[diseconomies]](https://www.investopedia.com/ask/answers/060115/what-difference-between-external-economies-and-external-diseconomies.asp).

 ### Key Takeaways